-The Davis Wetlands are currently closed for repairs until May 1, 2019.
+The Davis Wetlands will be closed to public access on July 8th for road repair work.
+The road is tentatively scheduled to reopen at the beginning of August.
 Rehabilitation of the public access road is necessary to restore accessibility and improve safety for visitors.

 We apologize for any inconvenience this may cause.
 Please check back here for updates.